HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

     physicslisttool = SimG4FastSimPhysicsList("Physics", fullphysics="SimG4FtfpBert")
     ~~~

-    - **actions** - tool providing the [user actions initialisation list](#33-user-actions)
+    - **regions** - tools providing the [region with fast simulation model attached to it](#33-regions)

-      `SimG4FastSimActions` includes in particular `sim::InitializeModelsRunAction` essential to create the fast sim models.
+      `SimG4FastSimTrackerRegion` creates a region for the volumes with a name given in **volumeNames**.
+To each region fast simulation model is attached.
+That model is responsible for what happens to the particle once it enters the region.
-      Also a simple smearing tool `SimG4ParticleSmearSimple` is created with the configuration of the model for the tracker parametrisation (property **smearing**).
+      Also a simple smearing tool `SimG4ParticleSmearFormula` is created with the details of the smearing (property **smearing**).

     ~~~{.py}
-    from Configurables import SimG4FastSimActions, SimG4ParticleSmearFormula
+    from Configurables import SimG4FastSimTrackerRegion, SimG4ParticleSmearFormula
-    smeartool = SimG4ParticleSmearFormula("Smear", detectorNames=["TrackerEnvelopeBarrel"], resolutionMomentum = "0.013")
+    smeartool = SimG4ParticleSmearFormula("smear", resolutionMomentum = "0.013")
-    actionstool = SimG4FastSimActions("Actions", smearing=smeartool)
+    regiontool = SimG4FastSimTrackerRegion("model", volumeNames=["TrackerEnvelopeBarrel"], smearing=smeartool)
     ~~~

     - `SimG4Svc` configuration: